tonimelisma/mail/SYNCVISION.md

 * **1b.
 Predictive Scrolling:** When a user scrolls to the end of a message list, a `FetchNextMessageListPage` job is created to seamlessly load the next page.
 * **1c.
 Manual Refresh:** When a user executes a pull-to-refresh gesture, a `ForceRefreshFolder` job is created.
 This job will reset the paging token for the folder to ensure a full refresh.
 * **1d.
 Search:** When a user executes a search, a `SearchOnline` job is created.
+  _(Update 2025-07-01: Remote search implemented in code – see `SyncController.handleSearchOnline` and `SearchMessagesUseCase` wiring.)_

 ### **Priority Level 2: Fulfilling User Intent**